matthewlevi01/alx-pre_course/README.md

-This is a readme updated.
+This is a readme update